 To learn more about submitting secondary/COB claims electronically to UnitedHealthcare, please consult your vendor, 837P/837I Implementation Guide, or our Companion Guides page for eCOB specifications.

-- To follow up on the receipt or status of a claim, check claim status (276/277) using your practice management system, a clearinghouse or Link.
+To follow up on the receipt or status of a claim, check claim status (276/277) using your practice management system, a clearinghouse or the UnitedHealthcare Provider Portal.